alexkappa/terraform-provider-auth0/docs/resources/client.md

 * `allowed_logout_urls` - (Optional) List(String).
 URLs that Auth0 may redirect to after logout.
 * `grant_types` - (Optional) List(String).
 Types of grants that this client is authorized to use.
 * `allowed_origins` - (Optional) List(String).
 URLs that represent valid origins for cross-origin resource sharing.
 By default, all your callback URLs will be allowed.
+* `allowed_clients` - (Optional) List(String).
+List of applications ID's that are allowed to make delegation request.
+By default, all applications are allowed.
 * `web_origins` - (Optional) List(String).
 URLs that represent valid web origins for use with web message response mode.
 * `jwt_configuration` - (Optional) List(Resource).
 Configuration settings for the JWTs issued for this client.
 For details, see [JWT Configuration](#jwt-configuration).
 * `refresh_token` - (Optional) List(Resource).
 Configuration settings for the refresh tokens issued for this client.
 For details, see [Refresh Token Configuration](#refresh-token-configuration).